-2.3.
+3.3.
 Trial design

-A UK wide, multicentre, Phase IV, blinded (participant, outcome assessor, investigator, chief investigator, and senior statistician), randomised controlled trial of beta blockade with Carvedilol versus Placebo in patients with cirrhosis and small varices without evidence of previous bleeding in England, Wales, Scotland and Northern Ireland.
+A UK wide, multicentre, Phase IV, blinded (participant, outcome assessor, investigator, chief investigator, and senior statistician), randomised controlled trial of beta blockade with Carvedilol versus

-This trial will incorporate both a clinical primary outcome and cost effectiveness outcome to evaluate the benefit to patients and society for earlier intervention with beta-blockers.
-The clinical primary endpoint is variceal haemorrhage from baseline until 3 years (with further data collection until last patient last visit).
+Placebo in patients with cirrhosis and small varices without evidence of previous bleeding in England, the benefit to patients and society for earlier intervention with beta-blockers.
+The clinical primary endpoint is all-cause decompensation from baseline until 3 years (with further data collection until last patient last visit).